Steve Rotheram: Personal life

 Rotheram and his wife, psychiatric nurse Sandra, have three children together.
 His two daughters survived the 2017 Manchester Arena bombing.

-In 2024, Rotheram co-authored Head North: A Rallying Cry for a More Equal Britain with Manchester's metro mayor Andy Burnham.
+In 2024, Rotheram co-authored Head North: A Rallying Cry for a More Equal Britain with the then-Greater Manchester Mayor and future Prime Minister Andy Burnham.
+Rotherham is a close personal friend and ally of Burnham.
 The book was described by Jonathan Ball in the New Statesman as simplifying the North–South divide in England to "'London elite' vs 'neglected north' caricatures".
-He also pointed out that the book was ghostwritten by Liam Thorp, political editor of the Liverpool Echo, "the most senior local journalist tasked with holding [Rotheram] to account" (though actually "painting flawed local leaders in overly positive hues").
+He felt it was a conflict of interest that the book was ghostwritten by Liam Thorp, political editor of the Liverpool Echo, "the most senior local journalist tasked with holding [Rotheram] to account", who he felt was "painting flawed local leaders in overly positive hues".